 When I joined the Foundation for Physical Therapy, it was at a moment of reflection.
 The organization was approaching its 40th anniversary with a brand identity that hadn’t changed in nearly as many years.

-This transformation was both visual and political.
 The foundation’s board was uncertain about moving away from the legacy identity.
 Change required building trust.
-I worked individually with key board members, presented options with clarity and empathy, and ultimately brought the group to consensus on updating the brand along with the new name, the Foundation for Physical Therapy Research.
+I worked individually with key board members, presented options with clarity and empathy, and ultimately brought the group to consensus on updating the brand along with a new name, the Foundation for Physical Therapy Research.
 This shift made the organization’s purpose unmistakable.
-The new identity debuted on time at APTA’s national meeting alongside a full suite of new materials to appeal to APTA’s nearly 100,000 members.
+The new identity debuted on time at the American Physical Therapy Association (APTA) national meeting alongside a full suite of new materials to appeal to APTA’s nearly 100,000 members.

 The transformation would not be complete without connecting the organization’s long-time donors with the new look.
 I created a commemorative booklet for our annual gala and presented each of our major and legacy donors with a lapel pin to create a tangible connection connecting the organization’s past and its future.